marvinroman/cv/pages/01.home/_latest_projects/03.kubernetes-cluster/default.md

 ---
-title: "Kubernetes Cluster"
+title: 'Kubernetes Cluster'
-summary: "Migrated all companies web properties and software from Microsoft Server to Kubernetes cluster."
+summary: 'Migrated all companies web properties and software from Microsoft Server to Kubernetes cluster.'
 ---

 #### Workflow